 - Physical Development (Gross Motor Skills, Fine Motor Skills)

 - Understanding the World (Past and Present, People, Culture and Communities, The Natural World)

 - Mathematics (Number, Numerical Patterns)

 - Expressive Arts & Design (Creating Materials, Being Imaginative and Expressive)

 - Literacy (Comprehension, Word Reading, Writing)

 In class the children will take part in activities in all areas of the curriculum, either through child initiated activities (activities children choose to do themselves) or adult directed activities.
 We encourage children to take part in different activities to ensure they are accessing all of the curriculum.

 At the end of Year R, children are assessed using the Early Learning Goals and the Characteristics of Effective Learning.
 This is done through observation of the child’s work in the classroom.
-From September it is thought that it will be statutory for each child to do a Baseline Assessment created by the government.
-As a school we have previously trialled this and the children were unaware they were doing an assessment and just enjoyed working with an adult completing it.
+Each September it is statutory for each Year R child to do a Baseline Assessment created by the government.
+The children are unaware they are doing an assessment and just enjoy working with an adult completing it.
 Any assessment carried out is done informally, children are unaware it is being done and the findings are used to inform our planning and how to move the children on.